ryanbressler/CloudForest/README.md

 * Preliminary Implementation of Density Estimating Trees/Forests
 * Proximity/Affinity Analysis suitable for manifold learning

-CloudForest has been optimized to minimize memory use, allow multi-core and multi-machine learning with and perform especially well learning from categorical features with a small number of class labels.
+CloudForest has been optimized to minimize memory use, allow multi-core and multi-machine learning with and perform especially well learning from large numebers features and features with a small number of class labels.
 This includes binary data and genomic variant data which may have class labels like "reference", "heterozygous", "homozygous".

 File formats have been chosen to allow multi machine parallel learning.